-CodeTwo Signatures Web Add-in for Outlook - centralized deployment
+CodeTwo Signatures Add-in for Outlook - centralized deployment

-The modern CodeTwo Signatures Web Add-in for Outlook, co-engineered with Microsoft, adds signatures as users type an email in Outlook for Windows, Outlook for Mac and Outlook on the web / OWA (support for Outlook for iOS and Android coming soon).
-The Web Add-in also allows users to preview the signature that will be added in the cloud (after an email is sent).
+CodeTwo Signatures Add-in for Outlook, co-engineered with Microsoft, adds signatures as users type an email in Outlook for Windows, Mac, Outlook on the web (OWA), iOS & Android.
+The add-in also allows users to preview the signature that will be added in the cloud (after an email is sent).

 The add-in can be easily deployed centrally to all or selected users in your organization through the Microsoft 365 admin center.
 The deployment is per Microsoft 365 user not per device, so the add-in works in Outlook and OWA on any device the user signs into.
 No need to install any additional COM/EXE objects.